MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-81-support.md

 ## Last versions of Microsoft 365 Apps available on Windows 8.1

+The last version of Microsoft 365 Apps available on Windows 8.1 depends on whether or not you're getting updates directly from the Office Content Delivery Network (CDN).

+### If you get updates directly from the Office CDN

 If you’ve configured Microsoft 365 Apps to get updates directly from the Office Content Delivery Network (CDN) on the internet, you’ll no longer receive any feature, security, and other quality updates beyond the specific versions and builds listed in the following table.

 | Update channel                           | Version and build                |